la-ots/pelican/docs/components/popovers-tooltips.md

 - Popovers and Tooltips may appear at the top, right, bottom, or left of the connected object.
 - If space is limited, both will automatically adjust their orientation regardless of initial placement.
 - Popovers have a header.
 It’s useful when explaining things in more detail than a Tooltip.
 - Tooltips do not have a header.
-It’s useful when only short amount of text is needed.
+It’s useful when only a short amount of text is needed.

 ## Usage